Queensland Day

 Commemorated annually on 6 June, Queensland Day is an important celebration of our state’s culture and heritage, and an opportunity to reflect on what Queensland means to you and what makes you proud to be a Queenslander—whether it be our people, places, opportunities or lifestyle.

-This Queensland Day, Tuesday 6 June, we mark 164 years since the momentous separation took place.
-Help us celebrate all that we’ve achieved since then by sharing what you love most about Queensland with #MaroonIt.
+This Queensland Day, Thursday 6 June, we marked 165 years since the momentous separation took place.

-We encourage all Queenslanders—businesses, community groups, organisations, schools, families, and sporting teams—to come together, show your state pride and get involved in Queensland Day celebrations around 6 June.
+We encouraged all Queenslanders—businesses, community groups, organisations, schools, families, and sporting teams—to come together, show their state pride and get involved in Queensland Day celebrations.

 Lighting of Queensland icons

-To celebrate our state’s birthday, the tradition of lighting key icons, landmarks, and buildings across the state on Queensland Day will continue.
+To celebrate our state’s birthday, we continued the tradition of lighting key icons, landmarks and buildings across the state on Queensland Day.

 Picture of the Sir Leo Hielscher Bridges.